Bug report #19709

 What about 2.18, worked as expected?

-#3 Updated by Even Rouault almost 2 years ago
+#3 Updated by Even Rouault about 2 years ago

 - Resolution set to wontfix